 Software updates are very crucial.
 While many of us have now learned the importance of keeping all our system software up-to-date, there is one place which is still not getting enough traction.
 Sadly, that is by far one of the most used and vulnerable places – the browser extensions, plug-ins, add-ons.
-Fortunately for us, browsers like Chrome & Firefox update addo-ons and extensions automatically.
+Fortunately for us, browsers like Chrome, Edge & Firefox update add-ons and extensions automatically.
 Nevertheless it is always a good idea to know how to update them manually as well, should you ever need to.

 Updating Browser extensions, add-ons, plug-ins, themes